altocodenl/tagaway/readme.md

       - `body.tags` is an object where every key is one of the tags relevant to the current query - if any of these tags is added to the tags sent on the request body, the result of the query will be non-empty.
 The values for each key indicate how many pivs within the query have that tag.
 The only exception is `a::`, which indicate the *total* amount of all pivs, irrespective of the query. `u::` stands for untagged pivs, `o::` for pivs marked as organized, and `t::` for pivs not yet marked as organized.
       - `body.refreshQuery`, if set, indicates that there's either an upload ongoing or a geotagging process ongoing or a video conversion to mp4 for one of the requested pivs (or multiple of them at the same time), in which case it makes sense to repeat the query after a short amount of time to update the results.
    - If `body.idsOnly` is present, only a list of ids will be returned (`{ids: [...]}`).
 This enables the "select all" functionality.
-   - If `body.timeHeader` is present, a `timeHeader` field will be sent along with the other fields, having the form `{YYYYMM: true|false...}`; if a year + month combination is set to `true`, that month will have all its pivs organized; if an entry is set to `false`, it will have one or more unorganized pivs.
-Months for which there is no entry have no pivs.
+   - If `body.timeHeader` is present, a `timeHeader` field will be sent along with the other fields, having the form `{YYYY:MM: true|false, ...}`; each key is a year + month combination, and each value is set to `true` if that month will have all its pivs organized and set to `false` if that the year+month has one or more unorganized pivs.
+Months for which there is no entry have no pivs for the given query.
+   - If `body.timeHeader` is present, a `lastMonth` field will also be present, in the form `['YYYY:MM', INT]`, which contains the last month of the query and the number of pivs that are in the last month for the given query.

 - `POST /sho` (for sharing or unsharing) and `POST /shm` (for accepting or removing a tag shared with the user).
    - Body must be of the form `{tag: STRING, whom: ID, del: BOOLEAN|UNDEFINED}`. `whom` must be the `email`, not the `username` of the target user.